 The priorities for re-measurement of historic research trials were reviewed by the R&D Associate in 2009, and accepted by the Steering Committee.
+Fieldwork will continue on trials rated as "medium" priority, and some "low" priority trials may be remeasured if at risk from Mountain Pine Beetle mortality.
+Fieldwork will continue only if re-measurement of the trials is determined to be useful for the development of analytical products.

 In 2009, the CFS through the Canadian Wood Fibre Centre awarded a 2-year, \$50,000 grant to FRI for extra measurement and analysis of the Historic Research Trials beyond that which would normally be done.
 The McCardle, TeePee Pole and 1984 Gregg Low/High sites were measured using those funds.
-The funds will also be used in 2010 for measures of the Clearwater, Ricinus and Strachan plots, along with the calibration of historic research trials against wood quality models.
-At the request of the CFS, an additional \$40,000 was added to the 2010 grant to cover extra costs of analysis of historic trial data.
+The funds were also used in 2010 for measures of the Clearwater, Ricinus and Strachan plots, along with the calibration of historic research trials against wood quality models.
+At the request of the CFS, an additional \$47,000 was added to the 2010 grant to cover extra costs of analysis of historic trial data.